nununoisy/nsf-presenter-rs/README.md

 It supports NSF modules and some features of NSF2 modules.
 The output format is not very customizable (since FFmpeg is not easy to set up), but it should work for most usecases.
+Support for other containers and codecs is planned.

 ## Features